Bestelltes Bild

 The motifs have been carved out of the stucco panel with a sharp, knife-like tool following a template incised in the surface of the panel.
 The holes were pierced with a metal or wooden pin in the stucco that had not yet fully set.

 The holes are each backed with small pieces of colourless, light-yellow, and amber-coloured glass.
 Green, turquoise, blue, purple, yellow, and flashed-red glass was used in the floral and geometric motifs.
-Small, elongated bubbles as well as uneven surfaces indicate that the glass sheets were mouth-blown.
+Small, elongated and parallel bubbles as well as uneven surfaces indicate that the glass sheets were mouth-blown.
 The bubbles run parallel; some pieces show straight edges with a round profile indicating that the sheet glass was produced using the briad-sheet method.
 The turquoise glass shows spindle-shaped bubbles as well as concentric lines on the surface, which are common features of crown glass.

 Entstehungsgeschichte